SSWConsulting/SSW.Rules.Content/rules/improve-performance-with-lazy-loading-of-media-assets/rule.md

     };
     ```

-4. More details can be found at https://webdesign.tutsplus.com/tutorials/how-to-lazy-load-embedded-youtube-videos--cms-26743
+4. More details can be found at [How to “Lazy Load” Embedded YouTube Videos](https://webdesign.tutsplus.com/how-to-lazy-load-embedded-youtube-videos--cms-26743t)